-- Fulton Theatre welcomes every child to attend the Family Series, and recognizes that all children are developing their appropriate theatre engagement skills.
-All patrons of the Family Series sometimes talk during the performance, and/or must exit to the lobby when the child is disturbed by action onstage.
+- Fulton Theatre welcomes every child to attend the Family Series and recognizes that all children are developing their appropriate theatre engagement skills.
+All patrons of the Family Series sometimes talk during the performance, and/or must exit to the lobby when the child is disturbed by action on stage.
 Some youth may only be able to sit for 10-minutes of the production, while others will sit attentively for the full 60-minute performance.
-Fulton Theatre remains open and flexible to the length of time each child is able to sit with focus and attention, and invites all children to engage within their current level of abilities.
+Fulton Theatre remains open and flexible to the length of time each child is able to sit with focus and attention, and invites all children to engage in their current level of abilities.

 - We recognize that youth on the autism spectrum sometimes pace when they feel bored, uncomfortable and excited.
 We also understand that as they pace the child is simultaneously processing information!
 To accommodate these various abilities, the Fulton will make a television monitor available in the lobby for children requiring a mid-program break.

 - Social stories and other resources will be made available to program participants through Fulton’s website, with follow-up instruction and support provided upon request the week the family attends a Family Series Production.